ChrisBeep98/Nevado-trek-backend-V2.0/COMPLETE_DOCUMENTATION.md

       "startDate": "ISO date string (optional)",
       "pax": "number (optional)",
       "price": "number (optional)",
-      "reason": "string (optional, reason for the change)" }
+      "createNewEvent": "boolean (optional, if true creates new event even if one exists for same date and tour)", "reason": "string (optional, reason for the change)" }
     ```